Religious Education at The Polygon School

 - To build on knowledge and skills within the Living Difference concept wheel

-- Be confident to participate in the Living difference cycle and understand the evaluation process
+- Be confident to participate in Living difference cycle and understand the evaluation process

 - To build on respect by being able to make statements like ‘I respect your opinion but I believe ….
 Because’

-- To complete cycles of enquiry on concepts that require a higher level of maturity and thinking (Love – Agape, Punishment and Justice, Festivals, Islamophobia, Dukkha)
+- To complete cycles of enquiry on concepts which require a higher level of maturity and thinking

-- To continue to develop an understanding of religious festivals and visit a place or worship (Buddhist temple)
+- To continue to develop understanding of religious festivals and visit a place or worship

 Implementation